 Interest is charged on all overdue rates in accordance with Section 172 of the Local Government Act 1989.
 The interest rate applied is fixed under Section 2 of the Penalty Interest Rates Act 1983, which is determined by the Minister and published by notice in the Government Gazette.
-Council has not raised interest for 2020-21 due to COVID-19 and will continue this during the 2021-22 budget year.
+Over the last two years (2020-21 and 2021-22), Council approved the deferral of interest on overdue rates due to the impact of COVID-19.